evkx/evkx.github.io/content/models/bmw/i7/i7_M70_xDrive/_index.md

 ## User interface and control

 BMW i7 M70 xDrive has twin screens on a shared frame mounted with brackets on top of the dashboard.
-Behind the steering wheel is a digital instrument cluster, and on the right part, there is a multifunction screen.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel on the left of the frame is 12,3 inches large and has a 1920 x 720 pixels resolution.
 The touch screen at the right part of the shared frame is 14,9 inches large and has a 2880 x 1080 pixels resolution.

 <figur>